10yard/pactrainer/readme.md

 ### Perfect NRC set:
-    * Currently In development - Stages 1 to 9 are available.

     An advanced pattern set for attaining the Perfect Pacman score by NR Chapman There are 13 different patterns including the split-screen pattern.